-Tea tree essential oil is excellent for a dry scalp and dandruff.
-This oil is anti-inflammatory, antibacterial, anti-fungal, and contains antiseptic properties as well as 98 different compounds.
-Apple cider vinegar can balance the ph levels of the scalp and help with an overly dry condition.
+Tea Tree essential oil is excellent support for a dry scalp and dandruff.
+This oil is is rich in anti-inflammatory, antibacterial, anti-fungal, and antiseptic properties as well as 98 different compounds.
+Apple cider vinegar can balance the pH levels of the scalp and help with an overly dry condition.
 Apple cider vinegar acts as a fungicide and helps kill off the fungus.

-From my experience with treating dandruff, there is a secondary at-home treatment I recommend to clients when experiencing extreme oily scalp dandruff or Seborrheic Dermatitis to regulate oil overproduction.
+From our experience treating dandruff, there is a secondary at-home treatment we recommend to clients when experiencing extreme oily scalp dandruff or flakiness to regulate oil overproduction.
 Since the Malassezia yeast appears to feed on scalp oils and exacerbate the condition, oils, conditioners, and rich moisturizing shampoos do not help.
 Saltwater rinses can assist in absorbing excess oil.

 Journal Clinical Aesthetic Dermatology 2009 Nov; 2(11): 14–17